Remi-C/Remi-C.github.io/research_interest.md

 From a research perspective, these are extremely challenging, mixing real time simulation and optimisation and visualisation, and high level modelling!
 Of course this is connected to my interest for [design](../design_philosophy), [design projects](../design_projects) and [woodworking](../woodworking_projects).

-## Smart vehicle
-I spent most of my [PhD]({{ site.baseurl }}{% post_url 2016-09-12-Inverse_procedural_street_modelling %}) time to reconstruct streets and roads with a precision of 10cm.
-Besides the road, I also  used reconstruction methods for markings, street furnitures (traffic light, traffic signs, etc.).
-The connexion with autonomous vehicle is obvious.
-Indeed, autonomous vehciles main problems are understanding the surroundings, and taking decisions about it.
-Both these problemes are greatlly simplified with a precise and up to date street model !